OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Once the network is configured and connectivity is established between the testing machine and the mobile device, several other steps need to be done.

-* The proxy in the network settings of the WiFi connection of the Android device need to be configured properly to point to the interception proxy in use<sup>[1]</sup>.
+* The proxy in the network settings of the Android device need to be configured properly to point to the interception proxy in use<sup>[1]</sup>.
 * The CA certificate of the interception proxy need to be added to the trusted certificates in the certificate storage <sup>[2]</sup> of the Android device.
 Due to different versions of Android and modifications of Android OEMs to the settings menu, the location of the menu to store a CA might differ.

 After finishing these steps and starting the app, the requests should show up in the interception proxy.

 ##### Rooting Your Device